fairfield-is320-fall2014/dr-fame/README.md

 Cloning this repository into Eclipse
 ------------------------------------

-The following is a guide on how to get the "sites" folder found in this repository put into a given user's local repository using Eclipse (Kepler) and his own downloaded distribution of Drupal 7.
+The following is a guide on how to get the 'Sites' folder found in this repository put into a given user's local repository using Eclipse (Kepler) and his own downloaded distribution of Drupal 7.

 #####Downloading current version of Drupal 7